Manoella “Manu” Buffara, Manu Restaurant, Curitiba in Brazil

 Fight for a better world

 The facade of her restaurant is sprayed with bright colors.
 Floral-looking shapes that were once associated with the hippie movement.
 And something of this spirit lives on in the young chef and mother of two.
 In her hometown, she made waves not only in culinary terms.
 She put Curitiba on the travel map of food journalists and gourmet tourists.
 “One To Watch” of the World’s 50 Best Restaurants and one of the best 50 restaurants in Latin America.

-She has changed Curitiba with her work as a committed campaigner for a better environment, waste reduction and better nutrition.
-It was in this city that she introduced urban gardening on a large scale.
-Parts of the city have since been turned into green oases which can even feed the population.
-Waste prevention is also one of her concerns – and this applies not only to her own restaurant, but it’s a message she also communicates to children and, above all, the poor, who have completely different concerns in the context of their daily struggle to survive.
-Just like her former teacher René Redzepi, Manu has created her own local producer network and she also forages in meadows and forests for useful ingredients for her kitchen.
-The awards for the 50 Best Restaurants are important to her, she says, because they will give her a platform for her messages.
+As a committed campaigner for a better environment, waste reduction and improved nutrition, she changed Curitiba.
+There she introduced urban gardening on a large scale.
+Parts of the city have turned into green oases from which the population can even live.
+Furthermore, waste prevention is one of their concerns.
+Not only in her own restaurant, she implants this message in children and, above all, in the poor population, who have completely different worries in their daily struggle for survival.
+Just like her former teacher René Redzepi, Manu has created her own local network of producers and hunts through meadows and forests for something useful for her kitchen.
+The ‘50 Best Awards’ are important to her, she says, because she finds a mouthpiece for her messages.